martinmcconnell/fyp-doc/notes.md

 Overall, consensus algorithms are a crucial part of the blockchain, as they allow nodes in the network to reach agreement on the state of the blockchain and ensure the integrity and security of the data.

 The mathematics behind consensus algorithms varies depending on the specific algorithm being used.
-However, they all share the same goal of allowing nodes in a distributed network to reach agreement on the state of a blockchain in a decentralised and trustless manner.
+However, they all share the same goal of allowing nodes in a distributed network to reach agreement on the state of a blockchain in a decentralised and trustless manner **(Nakamoto, 2006)**.

 The mathematical puzzle that is solved by the nodes in a PoW-based blockchain is typically a computational problem that is difficult to solve but easy to verify.
 For example, the Bitcoin network uses a problem called the "double SHA-256" hash, which requires nodes to find a number that, when hashed twice with the SHA-256 algorithm, produces a result that is less than a certain target value.